MoralisWeb3/streams-beta/README.md

 For example you are monitoring a nft collection but you only want to know if a specific nft is transfered.

 You can do this by adding a filter to the stream.
+Important: You must add a (valid!)
+ABI of the event you want to filter!
+Otherwise the stream will not work

 ## Programmatically